khanhnguyen15/project-madam-website/index.md

 # WORKING TITLE FOR TEXT COMPLEXITY

+Another metric which can be used to spot bias is via the text complexity[^2].
+It is true that quotes are, by their very nature, unchangeable.
+However, the quotes chosen can be very representative of the point of view, or the bias, of a news source.
+One of the possible choices is the complexity (or difficulty) of the quotes used.
+In fact, using very complex quotes might give the public the impression that that person is difficult to understand, or that they are intentionally complicating their speech.
+On the other hand, a systematic usage of very simplistic quotes might give of the illusion of trivial and basic speech.

+[^2]: There are several formulas to calculate text complexity.
+For our purposes, we used the [Dale-Chall Reability Formula](https://en.wikipedia.org/wiki/Dale%E2%80%93Chall_readability_formula)

+Here we will focus mainly on the differences between men and women, as we didn't find any significant trends on the minority genders.
+Moreover, we will split our sources into liberal and conservative, and see how they handle the text complexity for men and women.
+On the graphs below we show the differences in text complexity by men and women, for a series of conservative and liberal news sources.
+These results were obtained by averaging out the data from the 6 years available, and the error bars represent the standard deviation of the difference between the two complexities.

 <iframe src="plots/text_complexity_cons.html" height="500" width="100%" style="border:none;" scrolling="no"> </iframe>

 <iframe src="plots/text_complexity_libr.html" height="500" width="100%" style="border:none;" scrolling="no"> </iframe>